A lab-ready platform

 The microenvironment created within each Chip-S1 includes epithelial cells in the top channel and endothelial cells in the bottom channel.
 The top and bottom channels are separated by a porous, flexible membrane that allows for cell-to-cell communication that is similar to those that are found in the body.
 These two channels are fluidically independent and users can determine the rate of flow through the channels.

 Our Pod houses the chip, supplies media, and enables compatibility with microscopes and other standard laboratory analysis equipment.
 The design of the Pod allows Organ-Chips to be easily transported around the lab and placed on microscopes for imaging.
-The Pod’s reservoirs allow users to introduce nutrient media or blood, precisely control dosing to test drugs or other inputs, and sample chip effluent.
+The Pod’s reservoirs allow users to introduce nutrient media, precisely control dosing to test drugs or other compounds, and sample chip effluent.

 Our Zoë Culture Module is designed to sustain the life of cells within our Organ-Chips.
 It provides the dynamic flow of media and the mechanical forces that help recreate the microenvironment cells experience in vivo.
 The instrument automates the precise conditions needed for simultaneous cell culture of up to 12 Organ-Chips.